dyxstat/HiCBin/README.md

 R
 # download the R package
 install.packages("glmmTMB", type="source")
+# You may need to select a CRAN mirror for the installation.
 ```
 Finally, you can test the pipeline, and testing result are in test/out/hicbin.log:
 ```